mikelogaciuk/mikelogaciuk.github.io/content/posts/sentry-and-prefect.md

 In order to do so, first create, add new application in your `Sentry` dashboard, and get the `DSN` key by copying it for a moment into secure place.

-Then, you can use the following code snippet to set up the integration:

 Please make sure to stay within the actual window inside a Sentry to make sure that the token doesn't change.

 It would be good to save it inside a `Secret` block in `Prefect`, via UI or by doing it manually.